clausbroch/node-red-gfconnect/README.md

 Click the "Upload File" button to load the recipe into the Raspberry Pi.

-It is also possible to fetch the recipe diretly from Brewfather.
+It is also possible to fetch the recipe directly from Brewfather.
 First click the "Refresh List" button to fetch a list of batches that are ready for brewing ("Planned" or "Brewing" status).
 Next select the batch from the drop down list to load it into the Raspberry Pi.

 **Note:** Loading recipes directly from Brewfather is currently in preliminary testing phase.
 In order to use this feature you need to request a User Key and API Key directly from Brewfather and entered these in the GF Connect settings.
 See [docs.brewfather.app/api](https://docs.brewfather.app/api) for details.